reccanti/Portfolio-2016/projects/_posts/2016-2-28-learnVCS.md

 ### Creating React Components

-Most of the site was written in standard HTML, but the git tree was written in React.
+Most of the site was written in standard HTML, but the Git tree was written in React.
 The graph was rendered using a modified version of a component called [React Commits Graph](https://github.com/learnVCS/react-commits-graph).
 One of my responsibilities was separating out commit nodes into a separate component.
 This made it easier to manage the colors and styles of this component, and it allowed us to add more complex behaviors like animation.